PolymerX/polymer-skeleton/README.md

 # Polymer Skeleton: **Polymer 3** Progressive Web App ([DEMO](https://polymer-skeleton.herokuapp.com))

 > A mininum boilerplate to deliver a Polymer 3.x with Webpack, PostCSS and Service Workers ready.
-> Made for personal use, glad if someone can get a good starting point from here. **Bye bye Bower**.

 ## Features